Engaging with Tribes

 According to the Section 5311 Circular (FTA C 9040.1G) - Formula Grants for Rural Areas: Program Guidance and Application Instructions, the formula program apportions funds to tribes using the following three tiers:

-Discretionary program funds are available annually on a competitive basis, and tribes can apply for discretionary funds regardless of whether or not they receive formula funds.
+Competitive program funds are available annually, and federally recognized tribes can apply for such funds even if they are not current FTA recipients.
 Unlike the formula program, there is a ten percent local match required unless a tribe can demonstrate financial hardship.
-Funding opportunities are announced annually by FTA in a Notice of Funding Opportunity (NOFO), usually published in the Federal Register and posted on FTA’s website.
+Funding opportunities are announced by FTA in a Notice of Funding Opportunity (NOFO), which are published in the Federal Register and posted on FTA’s website.

-For more information about the discretionary Tribal Transit Program, which may vary year to year, visit the Tribal Transit Program page on the FTA website.
+For more information about the competitive Tribal Transit Program, which may vary year to year, visit the Tribal Transit Program page on the FTA website.
+Final project selections from previous years are available.

-As stated earlier, information about the Tribal Transit Program under MAP-21 and the FAST Act (until a new Circular is published) can be found in the Section 5311 Circular (FTA C 9040.1G) - Formula Grants for Rural Areas: Program Guidance and Application Instructions, last update 11/24/2014.
+As stated earlier, information about the Tribal Transit Program under MAP-21 and the FAST Act can be found in the Section 5311 Circular (FTA C 9040.1G) - Formula Grants for Rural Areas: Program Guidance and Application Instructions, last update 11/24/2014.
 See specifically Chapter X - Public Transportation on Indian Reservations, pages X-1 to X-4.

 While not all tribal communities have transit programs in place at this time, most will have some form of medical transportation and non-emergency medical transportation to which non-tribal transit and non-tribal medical transportation systems can link.
 Coordinating development of an effective voucher program with tribal Community Health Representatives, Elderly Services programs, Indian Health Service clinics, and tribal health departments (in many tribal communities known as Tribal Health Authorities) pools local medical support and transportation resources, and could provide transit programs in adjacent rural communities with additional financial support and stability, while enhancing tribal members' access to essential medical transportation.
 Additionally, partnering with a tribal paratransit system might also allow a rural transit program to achieve compliance with the requirement to provide paratransit if that rural community lacks those services, but the neighboring tribal community offers them.
 Conversely, tribal 5311 programs, which lack paratransit, may welcome the chance to meet their paratransit compliance requirement via partnership with an adjacent rural 5310 program.